Michigan LLC name

 What words are not allowed in my Michigan LLC name?

 Your Michigan LLC name can’t contain words and abbreviations that are restricted by law.

 For example, you can’t make your LLC name sound like it’s a bank, part of the government, or anything else that misleads the public.

 You also can’t use words that are reserved for licensed professionals.
 These vary by state, but some common examples are accountants, architects, attorneys, dentists, and engineers.

-For a full list of words restricted in Michigan, please see this PDF: Michigan Secretary of State: Restricted Words.
+For a full list of words restricted in Michigan, please see this page: Michigan Secretary of State: Restricted Words.